Joining the Gliding Club

 Learn to glide and start the adventure of a lifetime

 Full membership, available to both the absolute beginner or to those who have completed a course or trial lesson, is the least expensive way to learn to glide.
 The annual subscription and flying charges are modest and there is no charge for instruction.
 Of course, members are expected to play their part in the varied and enjoyable activities of airfield operation, as the Cotswold Gliding Club is a voluntary organisation, run by the members.

 For beginners our solo package offers a year's membership and a maximum of 100 winch launches up to your first solo flight for just £1250.

 Alternatively you may wish to join as an ordinary member and pay as you go for your gliding.
 As a guide people generally go solo after 50 to 100 launches and usually the younger you are the fewer launches you will require.
 Look at the membership fees and charges page to compare prices.

-If you would like an introduction to gliding before joining the club then why not take one of our one day gliding courses or a shorter trial lesson.
+If you would like an introduction to gliding before joining the club then why not take one of our one day gliding courses or a shorter introductory flight.
 If you join the gliding club after taking either of these you will receive a generous discount on your first year's membership fee.

 For those people who are unable to commit themselves to a full flying membership you can join as an associate member.
 This gives you full use of the gliding club's social facilities and up to 12 launches a year at the standard club rate with a club instructor.
 Although you will be able to fly the glider yourself during these flights and will be given appropriate instruction, we are unable to give instruction to solo standard for associate members.